-The World Charter for the Right to the City (2006) defines the right to the city as the equitable use of cities according to the principles of sustainability, democracy, equity and social justice.
+The right to the city was first written about by Henry Lefebvre during the 1960s.
+Since then networks, civil society organizations, multilateral organizations and United Nations agencies have returned to the concept to generate different initiatives together, with a highlight being the creation and dissemination of the World Charter for the Right to the City.
+This document defines the right to the city as the equitable use of cities according to the principles of sustainability, democracy, equity and social justice.
 It is a collective right of the inhabitants of the cities, especially for vulnerable and disadvantaged groups, who gain legitimacy of action and organization based on their use and customs with the objective of achieving, in practice, the right to free self-determination and an adequate level of life.